Painter license requirements by state: A comprehensive guide

 Ohio

-The Ohio Construction Industry Licensing Board only requires specific trades to obtain contractor licenses, and painters are not included in the requirement.
+The Ohio Construction Industry Licensing Board only requires specific trades to obtain contractor licenses; painters are not included in the requirement.
 However, home improvement and general contractors in Ohio must be licensed or registered at the local level, with specific requirements depending on the city.

 Oklahoma

 In Oklahoma, general contractors and subcontractors who provide general construction services, including painters, are not required to hold a state license.
-Counties, towns and cities may have local license requirements in addition to state requirements.
+Counties, towns and cities may have local license requirements.

 Oregon